top of page

 I was commissioned by female London based singer-songwriter SuRie to design the cover to her album.
 Collaborating with a singer was a very different experience as for the first time I had to draw inspiration from ones song lyrics.
 I found the process of portraying her vision of her album cover challenging yet rewarding.
 This enabled me to broaden my skills with artistry and is a process in which I would be happy to be involved in again.

-'O'Dovely' Mural at Boomtown Fair Festival, Winchester, 2016
+Mural at Boomtown Fair Festival, Winchester, 2016

 Boomtown Fair Festival 2017 commisioned myself and Josie Dove; 'O'Dovely' to create a South American themed mural.
 We are a artistic female collaboration who focus on bringing traditional painting techniques to the urban street art scene.
 With my entwining, flowing and colourful brush strokes and Dove's sharp angles, straight lines and monotoned geometric shapes our styles contrast greatly and compliment each other resulting in visually rich and surreal paintings.